Omphalos (story): Plot

 Disturbed, Dorothea tells her cousin that she is taking a leave now that she finds her job meaningless.
-Weeks later however, Dorothea plans to resume her work, realizing that doing science for its own sake is just as fulfilling—regardless of God's plan.
+Weeks later, however, Dorothea plans to resume her work, realizing that doing science for its own sake is just as fulfilling—regardless of God's plan.

 Reception

-"Omphalos" won the Locus Award for Best Novelette for 2020.
+"Omphalos" won the Locus Award for Best Novelette in 2020.
 It was also a finalist for the 2020 Hugo Award for Best Novelette and the Theodore Sturgeon Award.

 The Nation considered the basic premise—a creationist archaeologist in conflict with a creationist astronomer—to be "hilarious", but noted that the story is not a humorous work, and emphasized that Dorothea is an empiricist who uses the scientific method.

-In The Washington Post, Paul Di Filippo called the story "masterful and striking", and found it evocative of Philip Jose Farmer's "Sail On!
+In The Washington Post, Paul Di Filippo called the story "masterful and striking" and found it evocative of Philip Jose Farmer's "Sail On!
 Sail On!".